MicrosoftDocs/windowsserverdocs/WindowsServerDocs/networking/technologies/nic-teaming/NIC-Teaming.md

 -	If the VM has multiple SR-IOV Virtual Functions (VFs), ensure that they are on the same VLAN before teaming them in the VM.
 It's easily possible to configure the different VFs to be on different VLANs and doing so causes network communication problems.

-## Managing network interfaces and VLANs
+### Manage network interfaces and VLANs
-If you must have more than one VLAN exposed into a guest operating system, consider renaming the Ethernet interfaces to clarify which VLAN is assigned to the interface.
-For example, if the **Ethernet** interface is associated with VLAN 12 and the **Ethernet 2** interface is associated with VLAN 48, rename the interface Ethernet to **EthernetVLAN12** and the other to **EthernetVLAN48**.
-You can rename interfaces by using the Windows PowerShell command **Rename-NetAdapter** or by performing the following procedure.
+If you must have more than one VLAN exposed into a guest operating system, consider renaming the Ethernet interfaces to clarify VLAN assigned to the interface.
+For example, if you associate **Ethernet** interface with VLAN 12 and the **Ethernet 2** interface with VLAN 48, rename the interface Ethernet to **EthernetVLAN12** and the other to **EthernetVLAN48**.

-**Rename a network adapter**
+Rename interfaces by using the Windows PowerShell command **Rename-NetAdapter** or by performing the following procedure:

-1. In Server Manager, in the **Properties** pane for the server whose network adapters you want to rename, click the link to the right of the network adapter name.
-For example, if the network adapter is named **Ethernet**, click either the IP address or other blue text to the right of the name Ethernet.
-The **Network Connections** folder opens.
+1. In Server Manager, in **Properties** for the network adapter you want to rename, click the link to the right of the network adapter name.

 2. Right-click the network adapter that you want to rename, and select  **Rename**.

 3. Type the new name for the network adapter and press ENTER.

-## NIC Teaming in Virtual Machines (VMs)
+## Virtual Machines (VMs)

-This topic provides information about using NIC Teaming within Hyper-V VMs,

-### NIC Teaming configuration requirements
-If you want to use NIC Teaming in a VM, you must connect the virtual network adapters in the VM to external Hyper-V Virtual Switches only; virtual network adapters that are connected to internal or private Hyper-V Virtual Switches are not able to connect to the switch when they are in a team, and networking fails for the VM.
+If you want to use NIC Teaming in a VM, you must connect the virtual network adapters in the VM to external Hyper-V Virtual Switches only.
+Doing this allows the VM to sustain network connectivity even in the circumstance when one of the physical network adapters connected to one virtual switch fails or gets disconnected.
+Virtual network adapters connected to internal or private Hyper-V Virtual Switches are not able to connect to the switch when they are in a team, and networking fails for the VM.

-The  Windows Server 2016 NIC Teaming solution supports teams with two members in VMs.
-Larger teams can be created but such teams are not supported.
-Every team member must be connected to a different external Hyper-V Virtual Switch, and the VM's networking interfaces must be configured to allow teaming.
-For more information, see [Create a New NIC Team in a VM](../../technologies/nic-teaming/../../technologies/nic-teaming/Create-a-New-NIC-Team-in-a-VM.md).
+NIC Teaming in Windows Server 2016 supports teams with two members in VMs.
+You can create larger teams, but there is no support for larger teams.
+Every team member must connect to a different external Hyper-V Virtual Switch, and the VM's networking interfaces must be configured to allow teaming.

-NIC Teams within a VM must have their Teaming mode configured as Switch Independent.
-In addition, Load Balancing mode for the NIC Team in a VM must be configured with the Address Hash distribution mode.

-Configuring NIC Teaming in a VM with two virtual network adapters that are connected to different external Hyper-V Virtual Switches allows the VM to sustain network connectivity even in the circumstance when one of the physical network adapters connected to one virtual switch fails or gets disconnected.
+If you are configuring a NIC Team in a VM, you must select a **Teaming mode** of _Switch Independent_ and a **Load balancing mode** of _Address Hash_.

-### NIC Teaming with SR-IOV-Capable Network Adapters
+## SR-IOV-Capable Network Adapters
-This failover protection is particularly important when working with Single Root I/O Virtualization (SR-IOV), because SR-IOV traffic doesn't go through the Hyper-V Virtual Switch and cannot be protected by a NIC team in or under the Hyper-V host.
+A NIC team in or under the Hyper-V host cannot protect SR-IOV traffic because it doesn’t go through the Hyper-V Switch.
 With the VM NIC Teaming option, you can configure two external Hyper-V Virtual Switches, each connected to its own SR-IOV-capable NIC.

 ![NIC Teaming with SR-IOV-Capable Network Adapters](../../media/NIC-Teaming-in-Virtual-Machines--VMs-/nict_in_vm.jpg)

-Each VM can have a virtual function (VF) from one or both SR-IOV NICs and, in the event of a NIC disconnect, failover from the primary VF to the back-up adapter (VF).
+Each VM can have a virtual function (VF) from one or both SR-IOV NICs and, in the event of a NIC disconnect, failover from the primary VF to the backup adapter (VF).
 Alternately, the VM may have a VF from one NIC and a non-VF vmNIC connected to another virtual switch.
 If the NIC associated with the VF gets disconnected, the traffic can failover to the other switch without loss of connectivity.

-Because failover between NICs in a VM might result in traffic being sent with the MAC address of the other vmNIC, each Hyper-V Virtual Switch port associated with a VM that is using NIC Teaming must be set to allow teaming.
-To discover how to enable NIC Teaming in the VM, see [Create a New NIC Team in a VM](../../technologies/nic-teaming/../../technologies/nic-teaming/Create-a-New-NIC-Team-in-a-VM.md).
+Because failover between NICs in a VM might result in traffic sent with the MAC address of the other vmNIC, each Hyper-V Virtual Switch port associated with a VM using NIC Teaming must be set to allow teaming.

 ## Related topics